MarissaCampa/MarissaCampa/README.md

   Hi there 👋 I'm Marissa 👩🏻‍💻
 </h1>

 <p>I'm a Mechatronics Engineer with a Masters in Automation and Control.
-I am a tech enthusiast and I'm looking to contribute to the autonomous vehicles and roboticcs industry.
+I am a tech enthusiast and I'm looking to contribute to the autonomous vehicles and robotics industry.
 I am always open to collaborating on projects and innovative ideas.</p>

 - 🔭 I’m currently working on honing my skills in C++ project development
 - 🌱 I’m currently learning web technologies